tylersnel/Web-Sec-Research-Proj/HOW TO FOR ATTACKS AND MITIGATIONS.md

 ## Steps and Instructions:

 #### Injection:
+- **Reason for Successful Attack** The reason SQL injection is successful on our insecure website is that we lack input validation.
+Whatever the attacker manually inputs into the user input fields is used directly in the SQL queries.
+Thus an attacker can manipulate our SQL queries to try and login without knowing the password, gather information for more complex attacks, or anything else they are looking to accomplish.

 - **SQL Injection:**
     1. Put `tyler' OR '1'='1` or `tyler'--` (note there is a space after --) in the username field.